Blippo+: "Color" version

+The Color version was developed by Mark LaCroix of Noble Robot.

 Development

-Ten years ago, Panic Inc. showed Yacht a prototype of the Playdate hardware at a music festival and invited the band to make a game for them.
+Panic Inc. showed Yacht a prototype of the Playdate hardware at a music festival in 2015, and invited the band to make a game for them.
 The concept of Blippo+ was approved by one of Panic's co-founders Cabel Sasser.

 According to the Los Angeles Times, Blippo+ was in production for a year, followed by a year of post-production.
 The footage was shot with real analog television equipment to give the game the appearance of being a collection of real programs from the 90s.
 The COVID-19 pandemic led to general disruptions in the entertainment industry, allowing the developers to hire talent and use props they would otherwise not have been able to access according to Creative Bloq.
 There were intentions for Blippo+ to be an advertising tool for the Playdate system as the Playdate can be seen in various channels but this was denied.
 The Blippo+ logo is a nod to the postmodern design that permeates the Blippo+ world—it has two references to the history of computing and infographic display: the curve of the letter L mirrors the smiling profile of the original macintosh finder icon, and the shape of the lower-case i is the universally-recognized symbol for "information".
 The Electronic Program Guide was inspired by the history of television scrolling guide channels, dating back to 1981.
 Some of the shows on Blippo+ were inspired by the following: Cheers, Doctor Who, Star Trek, Talk Soup, Dick Cavett, Leta Powell Drake, MTV, Walter Cronkite, NHK World, The Twilight Zone, the Jerry Lewis Telethon, Max Headroom, Regis and Kathie Lee, Antiques Roadshow, and the Psychic Friends Network.
 Femtofax was inspired by the BBC's Ceefax service, the world's first teletext information service.
 The ZEST Channel was inspired by tantalizingly encoded premium cable channels that were common on TV in the late 1970s to early 2000s.

-On May 29, 2025, the Playdate version of Blippo+ was released as part of the Playdate Season 2 bundle pack that contain 12 other games included.
-The Playdate version was programmed by Dustin Mierau.
+On May 29, 2025, the Playdate version of Blippo+ was released as a surprise bonus to the Playdate Season 2 bundle pack which contained 12 other games.

-The Switch/Steam version was developed by Mark LaCroix.
+On September 23rd, 2025, the Windows version of Blippo+ was released on Steam and Itch.io, and the Nintendo Switch version was released on the Nintendo eShop.

+On January 26th, 2026, the macOS version of Blippo+ was released on Steam and the Mac App Store.